 The escape strategy is 'Stay Put Unless'.
 This means in the event of a fire in your flat you should evacuate.
-If there is a fire elsewhere in the building you should stay put unless you are affected by fire or smoke.
+If there is a fire elsewhere in the building you should stay put unless you are affected by fire or smoke

-Section number Section Area Individual Risk Level Section 6 External Envelope The building is of traditional brick construction with PVC fascia boards to the roof line.
-All windows are UPVC double glazed units.
-Each flat has a private balcony.
-Flats 1, 4, 7 & 9 have decorative screening to balconies which should be removed.
-3 Section 7 Means of Escape from Fire The block has a single staircase and 2 final exits that provide a sufficient means of escape.
+Section number Section Area Individual Risk Level Section 6 External Envelope The blocks are of cavity wall construction with a pitched roof.
+Both properties are Adjoined with separate entrances for each and have UPVC double glazed windows installed.
+0 Section 7 Means of Escape from Fire The block has a single staircase that provides a sufficient means of escape.
+0 Electric metre cupboards require cold smoke seals.

+communal landing.
+Tumble dryer in storage cupboard was in use at the time of assessment with power cables running through the communal area.
+All actions complete Section 8 Fire Detection and Alarm Systems Individual flats are fitted with hardwired smoke detection to an LD3 standard within the block from samples taken.
+0 Section 9 Emergency Lighting The premises have sufficient emergency / escapes lighting system in accordance with BS 5266.
+0 Section 10 Compartmentation individual flat entrance doors are FD30s rated fire doors.
+0 Inadequate compartmentation within loft space.
+Airbrick with no intumescent cover in the communal area.
+All actions complete Section 11 Fire Fighting Equipment The premises have no provision for firefighting equipment.
+0 Section 12 Fire Signage Fire door keep shut and no smoking signs are displayed where appropriate.
+0 Section 13 Employee Training All staff receive basic fire safety awareness training.
 0

-Section 8 Fire Detection and Alarm Systems The flats have a fire detection system fitted to an LD2 standard.
-0 Section 9 Emergency Lighting The premises have a sufficient emergency / escape lighting system in accordance with BS 5266.
-0 Section 10 Compartmentation Individual flat doors are a mixture of FD30s composite and FD30s timber door construction.
-0 Section 11 Fire Fighting Equipment The premises have no provision for firefighting equipment.
-0 Section 12 Fire Signage Fire door keep shut & no smoking signs have been installed.
-0 Section 13 Employee Training All staff receive basic fire safety awareness training 0 Section 14 Sources of Ignition The fixed electrical tests were last completed 21st September 2020 0 Section 15 Waste Control Caretakers undertake regular checks and bins are stored away from the building.
-0 Section 16 Control and Supervision of Contractors and Visitors Caretakers undertake regular checks and bins are stored away from the building.
-0 Section 17 Arson Prevention There is external lighting and a door entry system prevents unauthorised access.
-0 Section 18 Storage Arrangements Residents each have access to external storage cupboards.
+Section 14 Sources of Ignition The fixed electrical installation was last inspected 25/01/2019.
+Gas supplies are found at the rear and are external.
+0 Section 15 Waste Control Caretakers undertake regular checks of the building.
+Bins are emptied frequently and stored away from the premises.
+0 Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
+0 Section 17 Arson Prevention A door entry system prevents unauthorised access and there is no evidence of arson within the block.
+0 Section 18 Storage Arrangements Residents are instructed not to bring LPG cylinders into the building.
+Residents have access to storage cupboards in the communal areas adjacent to their flats and outside in the rear yard area.
 0

 Risk Categories

 Risk Rating Description

-5 Presents a serious risk to life safety.
-This matter requires immediate action and must be given a high priority.
+Presents a serious risk to life safety.
+This matter requires immediate action and must be given high priority.

 4 A significant safety issue.

 3 A safety issue, but where the level of risk is reduced by a combination of compensatory factors; or where there is a risk to property only.

 2 A desirable improvement to increase protection from fire.

 1 A minor improvement to safety.

 0 No risks identified